DMFTwDFT-project/DMFTwDFT/docs/_sources/installation.rst.txt

 -----------------

 DMFTwDFT requires ``wannier90.x`` and ``w90chk2chk.x`` to be in the ``bin`` directory.
 You can get them from `<http://www.wannier.org/>`_.
 VASP should be recompiled with the Wannier90 library.
+NOTE: w90chk2chk.x seems to be problematic with wannier90 v 3.0+.
+Tested successfully with v 2.1.0.

 PATH variables
 --------------